openjdk/jfx/modules/javafx.web/src/main/native/Source/WebKitLegacy/java/api/README.md

 struct is not valid C. `core`, `graphics`, `network`, `media`, `filesystem`, `theme`, `wtf` and `pal` are real.

-**`WKJHost` gained two members after the Java-side layout was first written**: `wtf` and `pal`, appended after `theme`.
-Whoever owns the Java `WKJHost` layout has to re-derive it - `wkj_init` will otherwise reject the table with `WKJ_INIT_ERR_HOST_SIZE`, which is loud, but only at startup. `WKJ_ABI_VERSION` is still 1: every slice so far has left it alone because nothing has shipped, and it should be bumped exactly once, by whoever cuts the first release.
+`WKJ_ABI_VERSION` is still 1: nothing has shipped, so no change has bumped it, and it should be bumped exactly once, by whoever cuts the first release.

 ## Verifying a rebuilt library